 Be careful because this salve might stain.
 I found it hard to get off my measuring spoons.
 While I didn’t get it on my clothing, my guess is that it would be an issue!

 Also, any clay for the skin will work.
 You could use bentonite clay, french green clay, or even kaolin clay.
 I used french green clay.
 As far as essential oils go, you could chose any you like.
 I chose these 3 for their healing and cleansing properties.
-Chamomile adds such a beautiful smell to the lavender and melaleuca, plus it’s incredibly calming to the skin.
-I prefer to get my essential oils from Spark Naturals because they are such high quality.
-Feel free to use my coupon code JENNIRAINCLOUD to get 10% off your order!
+Chamomile adds such a beautiful smell to the lavender and tea tree, plus it’s incredibly calming to the skin.

 I’m really excited to delve deeper into activated charcoal.
 This time, I focused most of my research on using it topically so the little I did see about ingesting it sounded amazing.
 I’m dumbfounded that activated charcoal can absorb 1,000x it’s weight and that it absorbs metals like mercury.
 I’ll post more once I learn more!